OfficeDev/O365-ASPNETMVC-Start/README.md

 	 `private static string _authority = "https://login.windows.net/g80f86bc-4df0-8wxb-cf96-673d5bca01ad";`
   7. You are now ready to build the project.

-Note: If you are deploying to a production tenant, you will need to ask your Tenant admin for the tenant identifier.
+Note: If you are deploying to a production tenant, you will need to ask your tenant admin for the tenant identifier.

 ## Build ##